koliseoapi/help/content/talks/talk-selection.md

 Every member of the selection committee can open the R4P page and vote on their preferred talks multiple times, up to [the maximum per user]({{< ref "r4p.md" >}}) configured in the R4P.
 To see the list of users that have voted for a talk, click the number of total votes.

-At the top of this page there is a form that can be used to filter by free text (searching by talk title, description, or username/bio) or by [state](#talk-state).
+There is a form at the top of this page that can be used to filter by free text (searching by talk title, description, or username/bio) or by [state](#talk-state).
 You can also sort the talks by creation date, number of votes, or (once there is feedback) by feedback rating.

-Once the committee can finished voting, select "Votes" and "Descending" in the **Sort by** drop down to see the talks with higher number of votes first.
+Once the committee has finished voting, select "Votes" and "Descending" in the **Sort by** drop down to see the talks with the highest number of votes first.
 To download the list of talk proposals, click the **Download as CSV** button.

 ## Talk state